ReflectionHLE/ReflectionHLE/notes-restoration.md

 are toggled on.
 Furthermore, the remaining selected choices are:
 "Register Variable" - "Automatic", "Common Subexpressions" - "No Optimization" and "Optimize For" - "Speed".
+- Some simple comparison of the SOD (non-demo) FormGen releases should be done.
+Basically, in terms of compiled/assembled C/ASM sources, the early and late v1.4 releases are identical.
+In addition, both were originally built using Borland C++ 3.1, rather than 3.0 as used for v1.0.
+However, not only the wrong version of "1.0" is shown in the signon screen for the early v1.4 EXE, but the project files are significantly more similar.
+In fact, there are good chances the exact same project file was originally used with no actual change.
+This refers to properties like the choice of optimizations, as well as the order of linkage of objects.
 - For an earlier revision of this codebase, a custom tool named STRIPBSS (or any comparable tool) was required in order to remove the BSS sections from certain executables (basically a bunch of zeros appended to each EXE file's